sterlingphoenix/touchphat-stream/README.md

 ### Raspberry PI.

-I recomment a PI 3 or better.
+I recommend a PI 3 or better.

 #### But I want to use a PI Zero!